a2adocsMenu

 • File access should go through scoped grants, signed URLs, or platform-mediated APIs.

-• The app should treat skill schemas as public contract metadata, not as secret configuration.
+• The app should treat tool schemas as public contract metadata, not as secret configuration.

 Current scope